Sarah Kirrane Counselling

 When someone close dies, the world can seem like a lonely and empty place.
 It can help to talk with someone who will listen without judging or telling you what to do.

-As a grief counsellor, I recognise the profound impact that the death of a loved one has on a person.
+As a human (first!) and a grief counsellor, I understand and continue to learn about the impact that the death of a loved one has on us.
 Grieving is a personal journey with no predefined 'normal' response or fixed timescale, despite societal expectations.

 Sadly, even though death is such a huge part of life, society continues to impose its expectations and judgements on people by telling them how long their grief should last, by making comparisons or by completely avoiding the subject.
 Society does not mean to be harmful; it just does not like to talk or think about death and dying.